How to Sew a Quick and Easy DIY Tea Cozy Tutorial

 Step 1

 Take one of the front rectangles and place on top of a piece of batting.
-Then place one piece of ric-rac on the top and stitch through all layers.
-Repeat with another piece of ric-rac along the bottom:
+Then place one piece of ric-rac on the top edge and stitch through all layers.
+Repeat with another piece of ric-rac along the bottom edge:

 With my 1/4″ Bernina foot (#37), I lined it up with the indent like this: